 Over the years, I have read numerous comments from people suggesting that a lack of vitamin D has an undesirable impact on hair loss and growth.
-However, while researching for this post, I found that even some respected scientists have postulated this theory and a WSJ article in 2012 looked at this subject in detail.
+Moreover, while researching for this post, I found that even some respected scientists have postulated this theory and a WSJ article in 2012 looked at this subject in detail.
 No vitamin D deficiency before and after pictures were provided.

 - Per the above article, the leading researcher in this field seems to be Dr. Marie Demay, a professor at Harvard Medical School.
 According to her, the vitamin D receptor (VDR) activates hair growth, rather than the vitamin itself.
 The Demay lab continues to do research on the vitamin D receptor and hair growth (plus keratinocyte stem cells).
 Their latest study related to this subject matter came out in March of 2017, and is titled: “Absence of vitamin D receptor (VDR)-mediated PPARγ suppression causes alopecia in VDR-null mice“.

 - Also important, in 2012, a research team led by Dr. Yuko Oda at UCSF found that knocking out (ablating) the transcriptional coactivator mediator (MED1, in particular) in mice led to increased hair growth.

 - And finally, a team from Japan led by Dr. Kotaro Yoshimura and Dr. Noriyuki Aoi published an important study in 2012 .
 It found that 1α,25-Dihydroxyvitamin D3 (Calcitriol or VD3) promotes functional differentiation of dermal papilla cells (DPCs) and “could be useful in preserving the hair follicle-inductive capacity of cultured DPCs for hair regeneration therapies”.
 Apparently this could also help improve hair transplantation results.